Free preview · no sign-up · read-only

 DeFi, wallets, and Bitcoin

-If you also traded on-chain, add your wallet addresses to merge exchange data with DeFi activity across 41+ EVM chains, Solana, and Bitcoin.
+If you also traded on-chain, add your wallet addresses to merge exchange data with DeFi activity across 40+ supported networks (including Solana), plus Bitcoin.
 Hold BTC in a hardware wallet?
 Add your Bitcoin addresses (P2PKH, P2SH, Bech32, or Taproot) and we scan your full history.
 Up to 5 EVM/Solana wallets and 3 BTC addresses per report.

 South Africa crypto tax deadline

-The SARS online filing deadline for non-provisional taxpayers for 2024/25 was 23 November 2025.
-Provisional taxpayers had until 31 January 2026.
-See South Africa crypto tax deadline 2025 for key dates, revenue vs capital treatment, and penalty details.
+The SARS online filing deadline for non-provisional taxpayers for 2024/25 was 20 October 2025.
+Provisional taxpayers had until 19 January 2026.
+See South Africa crypto tax deadlines for the current filing season, revenue vs capital treatment, and penalty details.

 Other countries and calculators